Science

 Why were the timber homes of Scandinavia so energy efficient, even in the 12th century?

-This form of timber construction is well known in Scandinavian countries where it is the prevalent method of building for its insulating properties and longevity.
+This form of timber construction is well known in Scandinavian countries, where it is the prevalent method of building because of its insulating properties and longevity.
 When interviewed during the 1994 Winter Olympics, a Lillehammer couple casually remarked that their solid wood home had been built in 1406!

 THERMAL INERTIA

-Just below the surface of the earth, within reach of the average basement, is an infinite reservoir of heat that never drops below 50° F. The night-day cycle is more than ample to raise that temperature into the comfort zone, with a simple shift in time.
-The use of daytime heat at night, and night-time cool by day, is made possible by thermal inertia, and the engineered lag-in-time is a property of the thickness and specific heat of the solid wood walls.
+Just below the earth's surface, within reach of the average basement, is an infinite reservoir of heat that never drops below 50° F. The night-day cycle is more than ample to raise that temperature into the comfort zone with a simple shift in time.
+Thermal inertia makes the use of daytime heat at night and night-time cool by day possible, and the engineered lag-in-time is a property of the thickness and specific heat of the solid wood walls.

 HEAT PUMP HOUSE

 Inspired by the ancient Persian engineering feat of the thermal chimney, our inventor designed a home that serves as its own heat pump.
 In the Enertia Building System, the house itself is a heat pump, using the natural energy of rising solar-heated air to extract and enhance the pool of geothermal energy just beneath the building's floor.
-Simple, foolproof, no CFC's, no electric bill (see "Heat Pump House," Popular Science, June 1992, p.42).
+The design is simple and foolproof, with no CFCs and no electric bill (see "Heat Pump House," Popular Science, June 1992, p.42).

 THE ENVELOPE

-Just how does a house, or office, or any ground-based structure get turned into a natural energy machine?
-The secret is an air path, or "envelope" just inside the structure's solid wood skin.
-It is a heat path on a sunny winter day; a continuously recharging convection loop.
+How does a house, office, or ground-based structure become a natural energy machine?
+The secret is an air path, or envelope, just inside the structure's solid wood skin.
+On a sunny winter day, it is a heat path, a continuously recharging convection loop.
 It is also a radiant heat source and provides extra insulation for a cold winter night.
-The miniature biosphere can also be oxygenated by sunspace plants, and can provide a buffer zone to outside noise and wind.
+Sunspace plants can also oxygenate the miniature biosphere, providing a buffer zone to outside noise and wind.

 The Enertia house works because the walls have the ability to gain, hold, and release heat.
-They do double-duty as structure and storage.
-Their thermal mass and thermal lag leads to "floating," where stored daytime energy cancels out night-time need.
+They do double duty as structure and storage.
+Their thermal mass and thermal lag lead to "floating," where stored daytime energy cancels out night-time needs.
 Floating can last for days, keeping the house comfortable during periods of little or no sun.
-Massive houses experience seasonal "float" as well, and can coast a month or longer when lightweight houses need artificial heating or cooling.
+Massive houses also experience seasonal "float" and can coast a month or longer when lightweight houses need artificial heating or cooling.
 Enertia® houses float right through heat waves and arctic blasts that would endanger occupants of other buildings.

 FLOATING